-Technical and Industrial Training Programs provide education and training for individuals to prepare for new or different employment in industrial or technically challenging fields and to upgrade the skills of individuals in their current employment.
+Occupational & Skilled Trades Programs provide education and training for individuals to prepare for new or different employment in industrial or technically challenging fields and to upgrade the skills of individuals in their current employment.
 These opportunities are available through single courses or a series of courses specifically designed for a business, industrial, or technical occupation.
 Some of these courses are offered as apprenticeships or to meet certification requirements for employment in careers such as electrical journeymen, building, electrical, mechanical or plumbing inspection and code updates.
-Additional course offerings include: blacksmithing, cabinetmaking, carpentry, substitute teacher training and welding.
+Additional course offerings include blacksmithing, cabinetmaking, carpentry, substitute teacher training and welding.
 Classroom and hands-on training in the sustainability arena are also a significant focus.

-Workforce Development
+Economic & Workforce Development

-The Department of Workforce Development provides programs and training that supports local business and industry.
+The Department of Economic & Workforce Development provides customized training and services that support local business and industry.
 The Department links the College to the associated efforts of local, regional, and state agencies for economic and workforce development.
+24